Bernoulli's principle: Overview

 Bernoulli's principle is only applicable for isentropic flows: when the effects of irreversible processes (like turbulence) and non-adiabatic processes (e.g. thermal radiation) are small and can be neglected.
-However, the principle can be applied to various types of flow within these bounds, resulting in various forms of Bernoulli's equation.
 The simple form of Bernoulli's equation is valid for incompressible flows (e.g. most liquid flows and gases moving at low Mach number).
 More advanced forms may be applied to compressible flows at higher Mach numbers.

 Incompressible flow equation

 In most flows of liquids, and of gases at low Mach number, the density of a fluid parcel can be considered to be constant, regardless of pressure variations in the flow.
 Therefore, the fluid can be considered to be incompressible, and these flows are called incompressible flows.
 Bernoulli performed his experiments on liquids, so his equation in its original form is valid only for incompressible flow.

 A common form of Bernoulli's equation is: